DrumTechnologiesLtd/npm-gh/README.md

 If the above registry properties do not exist, or if you invoked `npm-gh` in any other way, `npm` is called instead.

+**Note**: `npm-gh` will allow you to update an existing published version.
+While this is bad practice, the script allows it to keep it simple.
+It also allows for snapshot / develop versions to change during development / testing / integration before a formal release is made.

+Removal and pruning of obsolete versions of packages is currently only possible by deleting the appropriate branches in the $RegistryRepo.

 # License

 This package is made available under the MIT License.